 - Amazon Prime Student – 6-month student trial, $6.49/mo thereafter.
 Includes Prime Video, Music, and 2-day shipping benefits.

 - Tubi – Free, ad-supported television shows and movies.

-Atomic Learning is an online training resource available to all members of the UMass Dartmouth community.
-In Atomic Learning you can get answers to many of your “how do I do that?” questions about 200+ programs, such as Microsoft Office, Adobe Photoshop, Windows and Apple operating systems, and many more!
+LinkedIn Learning is an online training resource available to all members of the UMass Dartmouth community.
+In LinkedIn Learning, you can get answers to many of your “how do I do that?” questions about 200+ programs, such as Microsoft Office, Adobe Photoshop, Windows and Apple operating systems, and many more!

-Atomic Learning videos can be shared with your students through a myCourses site or viewed under the “Campus Tools” sub-section of the Quicklaunch menu in the myUMassD portal.
+LinkedIn Learning videos can be shared with your students through a myCourses site or viewed under the “University Resources > Campus Systems” sub-section of the myUMassD portal.